 How much did we do?
 How well did we do it?
 Is anyone better off?
 These are the questions we commonly ask ourselves in evaluation.
 There’s a broader question however and that is whether evaluations themselves make any difference.

 In this session we hear from two agencies where evaluation is at the heart of what they do.

-Kim Brooklyn, Mark Glasson and Celia Dufall from the Financial Counselling Network in WA describes their model of delivering financial counselling through cross-organisational collaboration, what the recent evaluation found and outcomes for clients.
+Kim Brooklyn, Mark Glasson and Celia Dufall from the Financial Counselling Network in WA describe their model of delivering financial counselling through cross-organisational collaboration and discuss what the recent evaluation found in relation to outcomes for clients.